yczyczyczycz/Calorie-Counter/README.md

 -When a Person removes a DailyCount the DailyCount will remove the person as a user -DailyCount cannot add Person as a user, that function will not exist in my program -The entire program was redesigned to implement CalorieCounterDatabase

+Project week 9: Design Principles
+High Coupling:
+-Main has high coupling between Person and DailyCount.One Person object and many DailyCount objects are created in Main so any change to their constructor will cause Main to bug -Some code duplication between FoodEvent and WorkoutEvent in DailyCount -Person calls many methods from DailyCount.
+A change in DailyCount would surely main Person would require some change Low Cohesion:
+-CalculateBMR maybe does not belong to InputEvent nor the Person class -FoodEvent and WorkoutEvent do not belong to DailyCount class -Many helper function in Main do not belong in Main
+Fixes:
+-Completely removed InputEvent, I felt that the name didn't match its function and it's methods were out of place -New class InputHelper that received workoutEvent and foodEvent from DailyCount, some helper method from InputEvent and some methods from Main
+-CalculateBMR moved to Person and is now setBMR in Person